A list of 20 amazing tourist attractions, cities, and places to visit in Japan. Plan your perfect Japan itinerary.

 8) Go to an Onsen

 Japan is home to ten-thousands of natural hot springs.
 There is virtually no village or town without one.
 So on your visit, you absolutely have to put soaking in a traditional Onsen (Japanese for ‘Hot spring’) on your list of things to do in Japan.
 The probably best place to do that would be Beppu.
 The city is fabled for its many hot springs throughout Japan.
 A very few of them are too hot or too sulfurous to bath in, but they form a sort of amusement park called “The hells”.
 You can even take a volcanic sand bath there!
-Definitely, put it on your list of things to do in Japan!
+Definitely, put it on your list of things to see in Japan!

 Be aware, though, that most Onsen are little else but bathhouses.
 Don’t expect a standard western spa experience, but rather an integral part of Japanese culture.
 If you are looking for a more spectacular Onsen resort, I do recommend Takaragawa-Onsen.
 For me, Takaragawa is the best onsen in Japan.
 Here, the hot springs are located along the banks of a wild mountain river and are truly beautiful to behold.
 Read my guide & review here.